PeterBid/Esperanto/README.md

 * Filtering

-A `useState` of `searchTerm` alongside a text form targeting what users typed as a search term for langauge taught was used to create a function to filter out results for the map.
+A `useState` of `searchTerm` alongside a text form targeting what users typed as a search term for language taught was used to create a function to filter out results for the map.

-This was used alongside another filter a `select` form attached to an `handleChange` event listener which updated the teaches filtered from the array in accordance to the `pricePerHour` value.
+This was used alongside another filter, a `select` form attached to an `handleChange` event listener which updated the teachers filtered from the array in accordance to the `pricePerHour` value.

 Placing both of these filters before the `map` allowed both filters to be applied to the teachers the mapped in the return.